johnofleek/PiloT/networkManagerDocs/test_configurationRecords.md

-# Pilot board with Raspberry Pi and Raspian OS
+## Test records

-# Record info on what was tested here
+Pilot board with Raspberry Pi and Raspian OS - record info on what was tested in this document